 These headphones come with a charging case that serves as a charging station, which you can bring wherever you go.
 It also provides up to four additional full charges for the headphones, which is very useful.

 The EarFun Free are good budget truly wireless headphones.
 They have a pretty good sound quality and are quite comfortable for cheap in-ears.
 However, their small size doesn't offer great noise isolation like more high-end headphones and they do feel a bit plasticky.
 See our recommendations for the best true wireless headphones, the best wireless Bluetooth earbuds, and the best earbuds for bass.

-The Samsung Galaxy Buds Truly Wireless are way better truly wireless headphones than the EarFun Free.
+The Samsung Galaxy Buds Truly Wireless are way better truly wireless headphones than the EarFun Free Truly Wireless.
 They're more comfortable, better-built, more stable, and offer a more neutral sound quality, which you can easily EQ in their Android app.
-Their fit also has a better isolation performance and they offer more battery life on a single charge, though the case only offers one additional charge.
+The Samsung fit also has a better isolation performance and they offer more battery life on a single charge, though the case only offers one additional charge.
 Other than price, there's no real reason to get the EarFun over the Samsung.

-The JBL FreeX Truly Wireless are better headphones than the EarFun Free.
-They're more comfortable, better-built, have a better-balanced sound profile, and their fit isolates better against ambient noise.
+The JBL FreeX Truly Wireless are better headphones than the EarFun Free Truly Wireless.
+The JBL are more comfortable, better-built, have a better-balanced sound profile, and their fit isolates better against ambient noise.
 On the other hand, the EarFun are Bluetooth 5.0 and have a USB-C port, but that's about it.

 The Mpow Flame Pro Truly Wireless and the EarFun Free Truly Wireless are both very good pairs of headphones for sports.
 The Mpow are more comfortable, have better controls, are more stable in the ear, feel more premium, and have a much better battery.
 On the other hand, the EarFun have a better-balanced sound profile, block out more background noise, and are more portable.